 A working class hero is something to be

-Thank God iTunes allows you to adjust the start and stop time of a given track, because I absolutely hate the way this song ends: “If you want to be hero, well, just follow me.”
+Thank God iTunes allows you to adjust the start and stop time of a given track, because I hate the way this song ends: “If you want to be hero, well, just follow me.”
 Meant literally or ironically, Lennon has turned the focus of the song back on himself to continue the ME-ME-ME theme.
 Sigh.

-The narcissism continues in “Isolation,” which is actually a pretty good song from a musical perspective.
+The narcissism continues in “Isolation,” a pretty good song from a musical perspective.
 However, the lines “Just a boy and little girl/Trying to change the whole wide world” bring up images of John and Yoko’s billboards advertising themselves as the saviors of the human race.
 It makes one question both their sincerity about saving the world and the conditions attached to it, which probably included a plan to force their followers to listen to Two Virgins three times a day while facing in the direction of the mansion where John kept his Rolls.

 So much for dawning self-awareness.